vseryakov/backendjs/README.md

 accounts, within the account icons can be separated by `prefix` which is just a namespace assigned to the icons set, for example to keep messages icons separate from albums, or use prefix for each separate album.
 Within the prefix icons can be assigned with unique type which can be any string.

 Prefix and type can consist from alphabetical characters and numbers, dots, underscores and dashes: [a-z0-9._-].
-This means, they are identificators, not real titles or names, a special mapping between prefix/type and album titles for example needs to be created separately.
+This means, they are identifiers, not real titles or names, a special mapping between prefix/type and album titles for example needs to be created separately.

 The supposed usage for type is to concatenate common identifiers first with more specific to form unique icon type which later can be queried